Christian Divorce Attorney in Raleigh, NC

 Christians do not consider divorce lightly.
 The apostle Paul teaches that a marriage is more than simply a relationship between two individuals – it is a testament to the boundless love Christ shows for His church.
 “Submit to one another out of reverence for Christ,” Paul writes in Ephesians 5:21, and Christian couples enter their marriages with the intent to do so for life.

 When this bond no longer seems possible, however, a Christian couple may start to ponder their options, including divorce.
 Speaking to an experienced family law attorney does not mean you have committed to pursuing a divorce.
-Choosing an attorney who understands your values, however, may help you make a more informed and deliberate choice that is in keeping with your faith.
+Choosing a Raleigh Christian divorce attorney who understands your values, however, may help you make a more informed and deliberate choice that is in keeping with your faith.

 4 Key Questions to Consider in a Christian Divorce